A private 10-day tour: imperial cities, the Sahara and Atlantic coast.

 On the way to Tinerir, wander through an adobe ksour and awe at the wells of light.
 Todra Gorges lie within a short distance from Tinerir, presenting an arresting spectacle with its crystal clear river emerging from it, its huge walls changing colour to magical effect as the day unfolds.

 Shortly after we reach Boulmane de Dades at the entrance of Dades Gorges.
 A drive along the gorges will bring out the carpet of almond trees, best viewed in February and the strange 'monkey fingers'.
-We will stop for dinner and accommodation in a local guesthouse.
 We will ultimately stop for accommodation in the palm grove of Skoura.
 If possible, we more than recommend adding an extra day to enjoy the many activities/ sites available around the area.